Didn't find what you were looking for? Have more questions, contact us at 937-512-3000 or email@example.com

 There are two types of tickets issued by Sinclair Police.
 A "City of Dayton Police Department" citation has fines associated with it.
 Offenses for these include handicap parking, parking near a fire hydrant, blocking a fire lane, or parking in a no parking area.
 Information is provided on the back of these citations for appropriate action.

-Lost and found is located at the Sinclair Police Department in room 7112, and is open during normal business hours.
+Lost and Found is located at the Sinclair Police Department in room 7112, and is open during normal business hours.
 If the property involves valuables (i.e. wallets, credit cards, or other sensitive items) they can be picked up between the hours of 8:00 a.m. and 4:30 p.m.
 Monday through Friday.

 Depending on the type of call and the location, it is not uncommon for a second officer to respond.
 The main reason for this is officer safety.
-When a call is received, they whole story may not be known or the extent of any possible danger until after the officer has arrived on scene.
+When a call is received, the whole story may not be known or the extent of any possible danger until after the officer has arrived on scene.

 The Dayton campus has a campus-wide 1500 speaker sound system that is used for lockdowns or other emergency announcements.
 It also covers the exterior of all campus buildings and the parking garages.
+The college also utilizes Nixle as an emergency text message alert.
+You can sign up here.

 The Sinclair Police Department is located in building 7, room 112, next to the bookstore.
 You can file a report at our station or call (937) 512-2700 for an officer to meet you at another location.